Song Joong-ki’s ‘Battleship Island’ Might Make It To Cannes Film Festival

 Choi Chil-sung is a ferocious war hero, who is a nightmare to the guards of Battleship Island.

 Park Moo-young is a young freedom fighter.
 He belongs to the Korean Independence group.
-He sneaks into Battleship Island in Nagasaki to rescue a member of the Korean Independence group.
+He sneaks onto Battleship Island in Nagasaki to rescue a member of the Korean Independence group.

-Other South Korean titles vying for a slot at Cannes Film Festival are Hong Sangsoo’s Claire’s Camera, starring Isabelle Huppert and Kim Min-hee; Bong Joon Ho’s Netflix-backed Okja, and Shin Su-won’s Glass Garden is another possible.
+Other South Korean titles vying for a slot at Cannes Film Festival are Hong Sangsoo’s Claire’s Camera, starring Isabelle Huppert and Kim Min-hee, Bong Joon Ho’s Netflix-backed Okja, and Shin Su-won’s Glass Garden is among the other possibilities.

 Do you think Song Joong-ki’s Battleship Island will win a slot at Cannes Film Festival this year?
 Let us know in the comments below.